Table of Contents

 COVID, Long COVID, and the Vagus Nerve?

-From the very beginning of COVID, we could help our patients in a way that medicine could not because we knew our chiropractic adjustments — and the entire focus of our care — was to address subluxation and dysautonomia.
-If stress stays “stuck” in the vagus nerve and autonomic nervous system, it’s easy to see why so many see the symptoms below stay “stuck” for a long time after their COVID infection.
+From the beginning of COVID, we could help our patients in a way that medicine could not because we knew our chiropractic adjustments — and the entire focus of our care — was to address subluxation and dysautonomia.
+If stress stays “stuck” in the vagus nerve and autonomic nervous system, it’s easy to see why many see the symptoms below stay “stuck” for a long time after their COVID infection.
 These issues include things like:

 - Difficulty swallowing and tasting food